 Chicken & Spinach Curry (Chicken Saag)

 I was blown away the first time I ever had Chicken Saag, also known as a Chicken & Spinach Curry.
-The combination of spices like cumin, coriander, ginger and cinnamon are incredible.
-Plus, it’s a healthy and budget-friendly meal.
+The combination of spices are simply divine.
+Plus, it's a healthy and budget-friendly meal.

 The first time I ever had chicken saag was at an Indian restaurant when we went to London, England last fall.
 We went back to that restaurant more than once because… Indian food.
 I love many different cuisines, but I gotta say, Indian definitely tops my list.
 The combination of spices used, the variety of curries to choose from, the fluffy rice on the side… everything is just so. freaking. good.
 And so explosively flavourful.